 Scope of review

-The review will make recommendations to reform vocational and applied learning in senior secondary schooling for VCAL, VETiS and SBATs, with regards to:
+The review was asked to make recommendations to reform vocational and applied learning in senior secondary schooling for VCAL, VETiS and SBATs, with regards to:

 Objective of applied learning